Ursula Pole, Baroness Stafford: Marriage and issue

 Ursula appeared to have had a cordial relationship with her sister-in-law Elizabeth Stafford, Duchess of Norfolk, with whom Ursula's husband had quarrelled.
-Upon her death in 1558, the Duchess bequeathed to Ursula, whom she affectionately described as her "suster Stafford", all her apparel and jewellery, as well as a French hood and a velvet-covered saddle.
+Upon her death in 1558, the Duchess bequeathed to Ursula, whom she affectionately described as her "sister Stafford", all her apparel and jewellery, as well as a French hood and a velvet-covered saddle.

 Death

 Ursula died on 12 August 1570 at the age of about 66.
-At the time of her death, her oldest daughter, Dorothy was one of the most influential ladies at the court of Queen Elizabeth I. Ursula's husband had died in 1563, and was succeeded by their eldest surviving son, Henry as 2nd Baron Stafford, who himself died two years later.
+At the time of her death, her oldest daughter, Dorothy was one of the most influential ladies at the court of Queen Elizabeth I, serving as Mistress of the Robes.

+Ursula's husband had died in 1563, and was succeeded by their eldest surviving son, Henry as 2nd Baron Stafford, who himself died two years later.